gabrielcasag/BASE-EFI-AMD-RYZEN-THREADRIPPER/README.md

 [NVMeFix](https://github.com/acidanthera/NVMeFix/releases)|Used for fixing power management and initialization on non-Apple NVMe.
 [SATA-Unsupported](https://github.com/khronokernel/Legacy-Kexts/blob/master/Injectors/Zip/SATA-unsupported.kext.zip)|Adds support for a large variety of SATA controllers, mainly relevant for laptops which have issues seeing the SATA drive in macOS.<br>We recommend testing without this first.
 [RestrictEvents](https://github.com/acidanthera/RestrictEvents/releases)|Better experience with unsupported processors like AMD, Disable MacPro7,1 memory warnings and provide upgrade to macOS Monterey via Software Updates when available.
+[SMDRadeonGPU](https://github.com/aluveitie/RadeonSensor)|Used for monitoring GPU temperature on AMD GPU systems.
+Requires RadeonSensor from the same repository.
+Requires macOS 11 or newer.

 # ACPI Tables - AMD